 The questions about growth, tracking, and dealing with sharp bettors will remain.
 If you are online with AcePerHead.com, you don’t have to worry about the growth, because the administration is their problem – you just have to make sure you have enough money on hand to deal with the extra action.
-If you notice that there are some people who keep winning, week after week, you can place limits on their actions.
+If you notice that some people keep winning, week after week, you can place limits on their actions.

-The answer to the question, how much money do you need to start a bookie site, is complicated.
-Obviously, you need to be able to afford licenses and fees to get your bookie site up and running.
+The answer to the question, of how much money you need to start a bookie site, is complicated.
+You need to be able to afford licenses and fees to get your bookie site up and running.
 You will also need enough cash to cover every bet from the start.
 You should always have enough cash in reserves to cover every bet your clients have placed.
-Of course, if you set your lines correctly and then adjust them to keep action in balance, you should not need to send all your cash out at once, but that is still an industry standard.
+Of course, if you set your lines correctly and then adjust them to keep the action in balance, you should not need to send all your cash out at once, but that is still an industry standard.

 After all, you never know when a sports event will turn out poorly for you and leave you unbalanced.
-In the wild card round of the 2020 NFL playoffs, the New Orleans Saints were 11-point favorites over the Chicago Bears.
+In the wild-card round of the 2020 NFL playoffs, the New Orleans Saints were 11-point favorites over the Chicago Bears.
 They led the Bears, 21-3, in the waning minutes of the fourth quarter, and a lot of the big sportsbooks were nervous because the action on the Saints to cover had been so heavy.

 Then the Bears scored a touchdown as time expired, to draw within 21-9.
 An extra point would make the final score 21-10 – resulting in a push.
 However, in NFL games, you do not try an extra point after time has expired, when that point does not make a difference competitively.
-In the wild card game, there are no tiebreakers to worry about, so the teams went into the locker room, the Saints won by 12, and a lot of big books were out a ton of money.
+In the wild-card game, there are no tiebreakers to worry about, so the teams went into the locker room, the Saints won by 12, and a lot of big books were out a ton of money.
 All this is to say, of course, that you need to have money on hand to cover each bet.